 Tests for detection of sexually transmitted diseases

 **Closed until further notice (November 2019)** The dental treatment unit was reopened in August 2017 after a long period of closedown due to a lack of staff.
-In the dental unit 559 patients were treated between August and December 2017 559 patients were treated.
-In 2014 before the closedown 287 patients were treated in 2014.
+In 2018 the dental unit treated 1,408 patients.
+Between August and December 2017 559 patients were treated.
+In 2014 before the closedown 287 patients were treated.
 In 2007 there were 2,243 patients.
 The dental unit in Jahaly is not working with rotary instruments for caries removal.
 Caries is scraped free of pain with sharp instruments and filled accordingly.
 Moreover, in the dental unit we do extractions..

 Jahaly Health Centre provides an Emergency Unit.
 This is a special room equipped with all resources which are necessary for an acute emergency treatment.

 Jahaly Health Centre has no operating facilities and no blood bank.
 For extreme illnesses and the need for surgery, a transport of patients to the 40-kilometer-away state hospital of Bansang is necessary.
 For this purpose, Jahaly Health Centre keeps an ambulance car ready.

 At Jahaly Health Centre no doctors are working.
 The Head of the Clinic is a Community Health Nurse (CHN).
 The years tense staff situation has noticeably improved in mid-2014, because now three nurses whose training has paid by Project Aid The Gambia, strengthen the clinic team in Jahaly after their final exam.
 Currently, the team includes four registered nurses and ten auxiliary nurses.
 In addition two laboratory auxiliary assistant, a driver (ambulance car), two security guards (day/night) and three cleaners work for the clinic.